Teaching and Research Support

 - LPS Department: Small Teaching and On-Ramps in LPS

 - Martin Roth, Tim Knepper, Chris Kliethermes, Chris Porter: Religion and the Mind Sciences.

 - Maureen Yuen: Vols 1 & 2 of Violin Music by Women.

 Tenured, tenure-track, and visiting faculty are eligible to apply annually for travel support for one travel grant of $1300 for domestic conferences or $1500 for international.

 Faculty may apply for travel grant funding to:

-- Attend a scholarly meeting (none of the above categories applicable)
+- Attend a scholarly conference or meeting (none of the above categories apply).

 Travel Grant Application are due September 1, December 1, or April 1st.
 If you have any questions, feel free to reach out to the Dean's Office.